ANNUAL GENERAL MEETING

 Rule 8(a) currently states that the latest date for payment of annual subscriptions is 31st December during the relevant year.
 It is proposed that this be changed to 31st March.
 As this is a rule change it will be brought up at the AGM for approval.

 From the Ringing Master by Hilarie Rogers

 The Grandsire Doubles practices on the afternoon of the last Tuesday of the month, and the Surprise Minor practices, continue to run and be enjoyed by those who come.
-Attendance by branch members at the daytime Surprise Major practices diminished, but I have been asked to include some ringers from other branches, so the sessions have diversified slightly and good progress is being made.
-The “Cambridge and Double Norwich” practices at Warborough on the last Wednesday of the month have also continued bar a few months when there were not enough of us, and we have begun to include Lincolnshire!
+The Surprise Major practices at Warborough on the last Wednesday of the month have also continued bar a few months when there were not enough of us, and we have begun to include Lincolnshire!
 The Surprise Major with helpers from other branches also continues, and is often over-subscribed.

 If you are interested in anything mentioned, please get in touch.
 I am also happy to arrange one-off practices and quarter peals if you would like to try something, but check with your Tower Captain first.

 I would be very glad to hear of any achievements of you and your ringers.